RX2Solutions/RX2Solutions.github.io/_posts/2025-03-27-Balancing-Tech-and-Touch.md

 <h2><b></b>Balancing Tech and Touch: How AI Is Shaping the Modern Job Search</b2></h2>

 The job search process has seen rapid change in recent years, driven in large part by advances in artificial intelligence (AI).
-From resume screening tools to tailored job recommendations, AI has introduced new levels of speed and efficiency across hiring workflows.
-But even as technology becomes more embedded in the job market, the human element—connection, conversation, and community—remains central to successful outcomes for job seekers.<!--more-->
+From resume screening tools to tailored job recommendations,<!--more--> AI has introduced new levels of speed and efficiency across hiring workflows.
+But even as technology becomes more embedded in the job market, the human element—connection, conversation, and community—remains central to successful outcomes for job seekers.

 <h4>The Expanding Role of AI in Recruiting</h4>